Stage 2 applications should be submitted to the EAUC by 12 noon on 7 September 2023.

 ►Leadership and Engagement - How does your project fit within your wider institution’s strategy, value and ethos?
 How have you demonstrated leadership in communicating your initiative?
 What ways you have involved others in your project.
 This could include other departments/faculties, the local community and industry, as well as what communication about the project has taken place.
 Judging: This section has a maximum score of 10.
 Please provide the above answers in the relevant boxes.

-Note: If you are applying for a category linked to an International Green Gown Award (2030 Climate Action, Benefitting Society, Next Generation Learning and Skills, Sustainability Institution of the Year and Student Engagement), all questions must be completed in full (dissemination/ replication, project reach and scale of impact wider than the sector and the wider societal and graduate employer impact) as this forms part of the judging criteria for the International Awards.
+Note: If you are applying for a category linked to an International Green Gown Award (2030 Climate Action, Benefitting Society, Creating Impact, Diversity, Equity & Inclusion in Sustainability, Nature Positive, Next Generation Learning and Skills, Sustainability Institution of the Year and Student Engagement), all questions must be completed in full (dissemination/ replication, project reach and scale of impact wider than the sector and the wider societal and graduate employer impact) as this forms part of the judging criteria for the International Awards.

 ►Significance for the Sector - Please summarise what you feel is distinctive about your proposal e.g. originality; replicability through the sector; outstanding example of best practice; application of new technology, process or approach; new application of an existing product.
 Describe learning from the initiative that could be of relevance to other institutions.
 Evidence of transfer to other institutions should be provided where available.
 Please Indicate what ways you have involved others in your project.
 This could include other departments/faculties, the local community and industry, as well as what communication about the project has taken place.
 Where possible include examples of engagement and/or the communication processes.
 Judging: This section has a maximum score of 10.